Kansas-Public-Radio-Audio-Reader/Audio-Reader-Mobile-App/README.md

  - audio player progress bar

 ___________________________
-how to use Apache Cordova:
+hot to use Apache Cordova:
 ===========================

 to run the app in android:
  - open Android Studio as needed
  - open the Virtual Device Manager from the More Actions dropdown
  - launch a virtual device
+ - !IMPORTANT!
+In the virtual device, say 'yes' to allowing connected computer to control device
  - open a terminal
  - cd to AudioReaderApp
  - run `sudo cordova run android`